TatianaTylosky/mentor-material/mentor-field-guide.md

 “If you give a man a fish, he will eat for a day.
 If you teach a man to fish, he will eat for life.” * This proverb is a great analogy for Thinkful’s mission!

 Thinkful was founded by Dan Friedman and Darrell Silver in 2012 in New York City.
-On a mission to reinvent education, Thinkful teaches the workforce sustainable career skills.
+On a mission to reinvent education, Thinkful teaches workforce sustainable career skills.

 Help us advance careers by providing goal oriented one-on-one mentorship to Thinkful students.
 Our courses are project-driven and supported by a thriving student community.
 We believe relationships drive learning.
 As a mentor, the relationships you build are essential for the success of both your students and our mission.
 We couldn’t be happier to have you on the team.
 Welcome to Thinkful!